The basic geometry of Witt vectors, I: The affine case

-and where a morphism $(B_1,\varphi_1)\to(B_2,\varphi_2)$ is a $(W_{n-1}(A)\times A)$-algebra map $f\:B_1\to B_2$ such that
+and where a morphism $(B_1,\varphi_1)\to(B_2,\varphi_2)$ is a $(W_{R,\ptst,n-1}(A)\times A)$-algebra map $f\:B_1\to B_2$ such that

-In other words, $\mathsf{C}$ is the category of algebras equipped with gluing data relative to the diagram (\ref{diag:intro-gluing}), or equivalently $\mathsf{C}$ is the weak fiber product of the category of \'etale $W_{n-1}(A)$-algebras and the category \'etale $A$-algebras over the category of \'etale $A/p^n A$-algebras.
+In other words, $\mathsf{C}$ is the category of algebras equipped with gluing data relative to the diagram (\ref{diag:intro-gluing}), or equivalently $\mathsf{C}$ is the (weak) fiber product of the category of \'etale $W_{n-1}(A)$-algebras and the category \'etale $A$-algebras over the category of \'etale $A/\m^n A$-algebras via the evident functors.

-\begin{thmintro}[A] The base-change functor from category of \'etale $W_n(A)$-algebras to $\mathsf{C}$ is an equivalence.
-If $A$ is $p$-torsion free, then a quasi-inverse is given by sending $(B,\varphi)$ to the equalizer of the two maps
+\begin{thmintro}[A] The base-change functor from the category of \'etale $W_{R,\ptst,n}(A)$-algebras to $\mathsf{C}$ is an equivalence.
+If $A$ is $\m$-torsion free, then a quasi-inverse is given by sending $(B,\varphi)$ to the equalizer of the two maps

 \end{thmintro}